noahjb/novi_cd_test/instructions/branch2.md

    	};
 ```

-Now, when you click on the checkbox, the item should be deleted from the database, and the list of todos should be refreshed automatically.
+Now, when you click on a checkbox, the item next to it should be deleted from the database, and the list of todos should be refreshed automatically.

 Congratulations!
 You've built your very first MEAN web application!